mnmason86/mnmason86/README.md

 - 👋 Hi, I’m @mnmason86
-- 👀 I’m interested in learning all I can about the Software Development world!
-I'm new here :)
+- 👀 I’m interested in learning as much as I can about coding and software development.
-- 🌱 I’m currently learning basics of coding with HTML and C++
+- 🌱 I’m currently about to start my final Code Fellows course in Java.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - mnmason86@gmail.com

 <!---